aasthas2022/PopcornPicker/README.md

 - **Detailed Movie Insights:** Dive deep into movie details including synopses, ratings, and more.
 - **Search Functionality:** Quickly find films with a robust search feature that lets you explore movies based on titles or keywords.
 - **Personalized Watchlist:** Save your favorites and plan your movie nights with a personalized watchlist.
+- **Manage Favorites:** Add or remove movies from your favorites for quick access anytime.
+- **User Authentication:** Secure login and registration system to personalize and secure your experience.
+- **Profile Management:** Update your user profile including preferences and photo.
 - **Dark and Light Modes:** Choose between theme options for optimal viewing, no matter the time of day.
 - **Interactive UI:** A user-friendly interface with smooth transitions and responsive design.
 - **Local Preferences Storage:** Your settings and preferences are saved locally to provide a personalized experience.
+- **Firebase Integration:** Leverages Firebase for user authentication and data storage.

 ## Installation